 Remembering the Future

-Created by Carolyn Defrin with Paul Burgess, Levitt Bernstein architects and older residents housed by Hammersmith United Charities
+Created by artists Carolyn Defrin, Paul Burgess, and Levitt Bernstein architects

 The London Festival of Architecture's Where do you think you are? exhibition at St. Paul's Centre in Hammersmith, June 2017